 a written and properly witnessed legal change to a will

 the person named in a will to manage the estate, collect the property, pay any debt, and distribute property according to the will

 A donor advised fund is an account that you set up but which is managed by a nonprofit organization.
 You contribute to the account, which grows tax-free.
 You can recommend how much (and how often) you want to distribute money from that fund to Joslin Diabetes Center or other charities.
 You cannot direct the gifts.

 An endowed gift can create a new endowment or add to an existing endowment.
 The principal of the endowment is invested and a portion of the principal’s earnings are used each year to support our mission.

 Tax on the growth in value of an asset—such as real estate or stock—since its original purchase.

 Securities, real estate or any other property having a fair market value greater than its original purchase price.

 Real estate can be a personal residence, vacation home, timeshare property, farm, commercial property or undeveloped land.

-You fund this type of trust with cash or appreciated assets—and receive an immediate federal income tax charitable deduction.
+You fund this type of trust with cash or appreciated assets—and may qualify for a federal income tax charitable deduction when you itemize.
 You can also make additional gifts; each one also qualifies for a tax deduction.
 The trust pays you, each year, a variable amount based on a fixed percentage of the fair market value of the trust assets.
 When the trust terminates, the remaining principal goes to Joslin Diabetes Center as a lump sum.

-You fund this trust with cash or appreciated assets—and receive an immediate federal income tax charitable deduction.
+You fund this trust with cash or appreciated assets—and may qualify for a federal income tax charitable deduction when you itemize.
 Each year the trust pays you or another named individual the same dollar amount you choose at the start.
 When the trust terminates, the remaining principal goes to Joslin Diabetes Center as a lump sum.